This Colima style fish ceviche is so fresh and perfect for friends who may be squeamish about eating raw fish.

 The others are often Tex-Mex or American versions of Mexican food – think Chimichanga or the Taco Bell Quesarito – blend of a quesadilla and a burrito.

-It’s a tropical area with lots of fantastic fruit, but it’s also on the Pacific coast of Mexico and known for its seafood.
+It’s a tropical area with lots of exotic fruits, but it’s also on the Pacific coast of Mexico and known for its seafood.

 But then a few days later in the small beach town of El Paraiso, we were served the very same ceviche and I learned Colima style fish ceviche doesn’t look like anything I’ve ever seen before.